Kostov Government

-The eighty-fourth cabinet of Bulgaria ruled from May 21, 1997 to July 24, 2001.
+The eighty-seventh cabinet of Bulgaria (the Kostov Government) ruled from May 21, 1997 to July 24, 2001.
 The government was formed by the United Democratic Forces, an electoral alliance led by the Union of Democratic Forces, after they won a landslide victory in the 1997 parliamentary election winning 49.15% of the votes and 137 (out of 240) seats in the National Assembly.

 The cabinet was chaired by the UDF leader Ivan Kostov who shared the cabinet posts between his party and his allies.
 This was the largest margin of victory since the end of communism in 1990, to this day.
 Kostov's government was the first since 1990 to serve its entire four-year mandate.

 Background

 In the previous parliamentary election (1994) the Bulgarian Socialist Party won a majority of the seats and the UDF was reduced to 69 seats.
 Up to that point in time the UDF had formed government only once, under Philip Dimitrov, and governed for one year only (1991-1992).
 The tide turned on the socialists, however, after the economic meltdown during the winter of 1996-1997 and the government was forced to step down.
 After declaring their intentions to form a new government, the UDF and other opposition parties staged mass rallies demanding snap elections.
 Eventually the Socialists bowed to the pressure and agreed.
 After a caretaker government was appointed in February, early parliamentary elections were scheduled for April, two years before otherwise scheduled.
 The result was a landslide victory for Ivan Kostov's electoral alliance.